Vampire: The Masquerade – Shadows of New York: Development

 Shadows of New York was developed by Polish studio Draw Distance, and is based on the fifth edition of the tabletop role-playing game Vampire: The Masquerade.
 It was developed as a stand-alone expansion to Draw Distance's earlier game Coteries of New York, and as such features some returning characters, but has an independent story, and features new locations and music.
 Newly added characters include ones brought over from the tabletop game's sourcebooks, such as New York by Night.

 While Coteries of New York was designed as an introduction to the setting, with a focus on introducing basic concepts and different vampire clans, Shadows of New York was written as a more personal story with themes of personal and political horror, while still developed both for Vampire: The Masquerade fans and newcomers to the series.

 The soundtrack was composed by Karolina "Resina" Rec, and includes vocals, cello, and electronic sounds.
 The developers described her compositions as haunting and moody, which they thought made for a good fit for the setting and story.
 Although she had composed for theater and film before, it was her first video game project; she described it as leaving a lot of room for experimentation, and noted that the game's genre meant that the music played a central role, with a lot of variety in the tracks.
 Seeing Vampire: The Masquerade's musical identity as having been defined in the 2004 video game Vampire: The Masquerade – Bloodlines, Rec intended to build on that and update it for 2020.

 The game was announced by Draw Distance in April 2020 with a trailer, and was released simultaneously for Linux, MacOS, Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on September 10, 2020.
 The PC versions were also released in a "deluxe edition" that includes an artbook and a soundtrack album.
 A physical "collector's edition" that collects both Coteries of New York and Shadows of New York, and includes an artbook and a vinyl soundtrack, is planned for release in Q1/Q2 2021 for Nintendo Switch, PC, and PlayStation 4, but has been repeatedly delayed.
 The game's soundtrack was also released digitally and on vinyl in 2020 by Coastline Northern Cuts.
+It was released physically in September 2023 in regular and collectors editions, but omitting the soundtrack in the latter.